nirvati/website/posts/announcing-nirvati/index.md

 Citadel is completely removing any compatibility with Umbrel, but will support migrating from Umbrel for apps that are already available on Citadel.

-Long term, I also want to built _Nirvati Enterprise_, another project built on Nirvati, this time focused on companies and larger nodes.
-It will use Kubernetes and be a lot more reliable and have some advanced options.
-Citadel or Waldbaur Servr will also be installable on Nirvati Enterprise.

-Despite what "Enterprise" software often means, Nirvati Enterprise will still be 100% FOSS, but if any company starts using it, we would strongly recommend donating to the development.
+Long term, I also want to build various other versions of Nirvati to reach a larger audience.
+You can have a look at a list on the [Nirvati front page](/).